dasbus-project/dasbus/docs/index.rst

     pip3 install dasbus

-Or install the RPM package on Fedora.
+Or install the RPM package on Fedora 31+.

 ::